 Black cohosh is among the most popular herbs for treating hot flashes and other menopausal symptoms.
-It’s the root of the plant that’s used in capsules and, less commonly, tea.
+The root of the plant is used in capsules and, less commonly, tea.
 Both forms are found in most health food stores and available online.
 Although the exact mechanism of black cohosh is unknown, researchers believe it binds to estrogen receptors or stimulates serotonin receptors.

 The National Center for Complementary and Integrative Health reports that studies lasting up to 12 months didn’t show any harmful effects of the herb.
 However, there are currently no long-term studies.

 Minor side effects reported include stomachache and rash.
 There are reports of liver failure, which is life-threatening, in individuals using black cohosh.
 It isn’t recommended for those who are pregnant or breastfeeding, or have breast cancer.